VeraVisions/nuclide/README.md

 1. Download the latest version of FTE QuakeWorld.
 2. Download csv15full.exe and to get the cstrike folder.
 3. Move both the cstrike folder and FTE QuakeWorld into a folder
-4. Clone this repository into that same folder, so that opencs, default.fmf and cstrike co-exist
+4. Clone this repository into that same folder, so that freecs, default.fmf and cstrike co-exist
 5. Run FTE QuakeWorld

 Optional step: Copy the 'valve' folder from your Half-Life installation in order for all features to work.

 # Notes
-You might get away with using the cstrike folder from the Steam version of CS 1.6, or any older version than 1.5 - but they are not supported.
+You might get away with using the cstrike folder from the Steam version of Counter-Strike 1.6, or any older version than 1.5 - but they are not supported.
 I will not try to recreate 1.6 or any other earlier versions specifically.
-I may however add additional, optional features that will emulate behaviour of later versions of CS.
+I may however add additional, optional features that will emulate behaviour of later versions of Counter-Strike.

 # Special Thanks
 Spike - Creator of FTE QuakeWorld and FTEQCC ( http://fte.triptohell.info/ )

 TWHL - Mapping Community with CS/HL entity information (  http://twhl.info )

-This repository uses no content from Half-Life nor the original CS, for credits as to who created the ORIGINAL Counter-Strike, please visit http://web.archive.org/web/20021016230745/http://counter-strike.net/csteam.html
+This repository uses no content from Half-Life nor the original Counter-Strike, for credits as to who created the ORIGINAL Counter-Strike, please visit http://web.archive.org/web/20021016230745/http://counter-strike.net/csteam.html